-Lucky me, my husband’s previous company took a trip to Whistler and this is how this trip was made possible.
+Lucky me, my partner’s previous company took a trip to Whistler and this is how this trip was made possible.
 Rather than stay in the same house as his coworkers, they were outside of the Village, a few minutes drive away, we stayed in the heart of the Village with his coworker and her wife in a cute little loft.
 If you are so lucky to be able to stay in the Village, do so.
 I loved being a minute’s walk from the shops, restaurants, and even the base of Whistler Mountain.

 A mediocre spot for a bite to eat.
 I was less than impressed with the food, I ordered a pizza, it reminded me of one of those take and bake pizzas from Safeway and the rest of the table ordered burgers, but no one really finished theirs.
 The rose however, was good.

 If you’re looking for a loud and fun time and you happen to be in Whistler on a Thursday afternoon…this is the place to be.
 Honestly can’t say anything for the food, the drinks were good and the company was better so it was all around a good time here.
 And there may or may not have been lots of dancing on tables to a remix of Darude’s Sandstorm.
 Heh.

 Amazing spot for breakfast.
 It’s small on the inside, so it was crowded.
 Many people tried to come into the café with all their luggage which was a little bit frustrating…it is *tiny* so just a recommendation to mindful of the space & people coming in and out.
 We scored a seat right away despite the small space.
 The eggs benedict was delicious with a side of perfectly spiced hashbrowns that had just the right amount of crunch.